-The College's financial objectives in 2021/22 were to break even and to generate cash for re-investment and cover the annual capital expenditure budget.
+The College's financial objectives in 2023/24 were to break even and to generate cash for re-investment which covers the annual capital expenditure budget funded from own reserves.

 Performance against these objectives is reported to the Corporation during the year and following the year-end when the financial results are available.